Teaching the importance of dental health early will go a long way. Here are 4 practical tips on how to get kids to brush teeth.

 A child who sees Mom or Dad happily brushing their teeth every day will want to join in the fun.
 Get your partner involved in the activity and turn brushing your teeth into a family affair.

 Start this activity when your child is young, too young to brush her own, and try to make it fun every time.
 Try to brush your partner’s teeth while he or she brushes yours.
 Let your child brush your teeth or hold down the dog while your child tries to brush its teeth.
-Anything to make brushing teeth seem fun and exciting will get kids into a routine, one that will carry on into adulthood.
+Anything to make kid brushing teeth seem fun and exciting will get them into a routine, one that will carry on into adulthood.

 3) Don’t let toothpaste get in the way